HarshankPatel9038/Node-JS/03-API/src/only-for-practice/MySQL/MySQL-Query-01.md

 SELECT COUNT(DISTINCT(city)) FROM customer

 23. Assume that each salesperson has a commission of 12%.
 Produce order no, salesman no and amount salesman commission for each day and place the result in descending order.
+SELECT onum, snum, (amt * 0.12) AS COMM_AMT FROM orders ORDER BY COMM_AMT DESC

 24. Find salespeople no, who have multiple customers.
+SELECT snum FROM customer GROUP BY snum HAVING COUNT(cnum) > 1

 25. Extract rows of all salespeople with more than one current order.
+SELECT snum, COUNT(SNUM) FROM orders GROUP BY snum HAVING snum > 1